Xp-op/ExtraCummyBot/README.md

 ## description:
 ExtraCummyBot is a bot that will comment submission selftext for mobile users copying it

-This kind of bot already exist but ExtraCummyBot is a improvement.
+This kind of bot already exist but ExtraCummyBot is an improvement.

 ## features:
 - Repost detection using pushshift api